chris-prener/areal/paper/paper.md

 In estimating values for the target features, areal weighted interpolation makes a significant assumption that individuals are evenly spread throughout the source features [@qiu2012development].
 This assumption often breaks down in practice - a census tract with a large park in it, for example, or a neighborhood that has a significant commercial area alongside residential housing.
 While more complex methods do exist to compensate for violating this assumption, there are few tools to implement them, and the strategies have mainly remained the focus of academics instead of GIS practitioners [@langford2007rapid; @qiu2012development].

-# The `areal` R package
+# The areal R package
 The `areal` package aims to reduce the barriers to the implementation of areal interpolation in spatial researchers' work.
 By implementing the process in `R`, we aim to improve the reproducibility of the interpolation process, which is often done manually using point-and-click desktop GIS software.
 We also aim to provide additional functionality in comparison to the one existing approach found in the `sf` package [@pebesma2018simple], the `st_interpolate_aw()` function, while providing support for modern data management (e.g. `tidyverse`) and spatial data (e.g. `sf`) frameworks.

 Therefore, we provide functions that:

 1. validate data suitability for areal interpolation,
 2. allow for friction-less, iterative interpolation of both spatially extensive (e.g., count) and intensive (e.g., ratio) data, and
-3. provide a manual workflow for implementing the interpolation process.
+3. provide a manual workflow for implementing the interpolation process as well as a single omnibus function.

 The validation process checks for five conditions that must be met prior to interpolation: